 During all this Chris was growing into a tall handsome young man and times were good.
 Nick and I sailed the Keys, relived our glory days, and planned for an even brighter future.
 In 1989 we sold the food business and Dee and I spent the next three summers in Foscoe, North Carolina where the Coppolas had taken up residence.
 Chris graduated from Appalachian State and came back to West Palm Beach to build a successful career for himself.
 Nick and Marcy were right on his heels and for the entire decade of the 90’s we were all back together again.

 - ** Christopher Coppola died at age 33 in his apartment in West Palm Beach on Friday evening March 31, 2000.
 He wasn’t found until mid-day on Monday.
 Nick had to break out a window only to find his son dead on the living room couch, the shower running, the TV on, and his blue blazer, slacks, shirt, and tie laid out on the bed.
 Nick never let Marcy see his body; he didn’t want her to remember him that way.
+Within a few years, Marcy was also dead … obstensibly from some rare genetic condition, but really from a broken heart.

 The world didn’t stop turning fourteen years ago but in most ways it did for Nick and it certainly did for Marcy.
 Today, as I say goodbye, it’s only been the happy years I’ve chosen to remember and I can hear Nick whispering to me right now – “that’s enough Powell, sit down!”

 Before I do, I want to leave you with one thought.
 During the sixty years I knew Nick Coppola, he performed every service and act of friendship under the sun for me and my family.
 Everything from regularly whitewashing our old 1920’s stucco house on Flamingo Dr. to providing for my parent’s comfortable retirement by marketing, selling, and drawing up the mortgage agreements on our old warehouse when we moved to Riviera in 1982.
 He spent hours in very personal and candid conversations alone with my father and was told things no son would ever hear from a parent, drunk or sober.
-Nick goes to his grave having known more about me and my family than any man or woman that has ever lived.
-During his lifetime I asked him to help me at every turn with tasks both great and small but, even with all of the hardship and personal grief he faced in later years, he never ask me for anything.
-Not money, not advice, not sympathy – nothing!
-It is almost as if the good Lord put Nick Coppola on this Earth to be ………………..
+Nick goes to his grave having known more about me and my family than any man or woman who has ever lived.
+During his lifetime, I asked him to help me at every turn with tasks both great and small but, even with all of the hardship and personal grief he faced in later years, he never ask me for anything.
+Not money, not advice, not sympathy–nothing.
+It is almost as if the good Lord put Nick Coppola on this Earth to be …

 ** note: This paragraph was not spoken as part of the eulogy for obvious reasons, and did not appear on the written copy I read from.
 But, I did manage to slip all those many pages under Nick’s folded hands before they closed the casket.